| Barry MacDonnell's

 Alternative: If you choose (e.g.) to Publish to PDF or "print" directly (via File, Print) to a virtual PDF printer driver the fill should extend to the edges of the PDF document page (on screen) since the PDF program is not a physical printer and should not have the same mechanical or electronic restrictions with respect to the "printing" area.

-◦ If a PDF with a full background fill is then printed (rather than viewed on screen) it will still not bleed to the edges of the page due to the printer's non-printing areas.
+◦ If a PDF with a full background fill is then printed (rather than viewed on screen) it still will not bleed to the edges of the page due to the printer's non-printing areas.

 • To make it easy to use, you can assign this macro to a menu, toolbar, or keystroke shortcut: http://wptoolbox.com/tips/EasyPlay.html.
 You can also turn off the display of the macro's menu with a setting in the User Modification Area; this might be useful if you always use the same watermark, border spacing, etc., and prefer to use the macro without seeing a menu.